jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## GitHub Flavored Markdown (GFM) Mode {#gfm}

+[GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/) is a dialect of Markdown developed for use on GitHub.
-A [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/) mode, or GFM Mode, is also available as `gfm-mode`.
+A GitHub Flavored Markdown Mode for Emacs, is also available as `gfm-mode`, part of the Markdown Mode package.

 The GitHub implementation of Markdown differs slightly from standard Markdown in that it supports things like different behavior for underscores inside of words, automatic linking of URLs, strikethrough text, and fenced code blocks with an optional language